miningwolf/docs/docs/wolfbuk/io/wolfscript/conversations/Conversation.md

 ##### <a id='outputnextprompt'></a>public  function __outputNextPrompt__()

-_Abandons and resets the current conversation.
-Restores the user's normal chat behavior._
+_Displays the next user prompt and abandons the conversation if the next prompt is null._

 Returns |
 --- |